psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. RSA keys MUST have a minimum length of 2048 bits.
  1. Elliptic curve keys MUST have a minimum length of 160 bits.
- 1. authorization servers MUST provide a client secret that adheres to the requirements in section 16.19 of [OIDC] if a symmetric key is used
+ 1. authorization servers MUST provide a client secret that adheres to the requirements in section 16.19 of [@!OpenID] if a symmetric key is used
  1. Access tokens MUST be non-guessable with a minimum of 128 bits of entropy where the probability of an attacker guessing the generated token is less than or equal to 2^(-160) as per [RFC6749] section 10.10.